replicant1/TrafficAtNSW/README.md

  * Chase up all uses of JSON data for exceptions - centralize common operations/formatting
  * Migrate TravelTime parsing to be GSON-based
- * Remove all occurrences of !! operator from TravelTime.kt
+ * Remove all occurrences of !! operator from XTravelTimeSegment.kt
  * Increase coverage - add filters to inst tests when Kotlin allows it
  * Create AndroidTestModule and AndroidTestComponent
  * Extend tests to cameras and TTs